Corey Horsburgh: 2020

 In round 7 of the 2020 NRL season, Horsburgh was taken from the field after twisting his knee in a tackle made by Parramatta Eels player Ryan Matterson.
 An emotional Horsburgh walked to the sideline in tears and raised his middle fingers to the empty stand at Western Sydney Stadium.
 Canberra would go on to lose the match 25-24 in golden point extra-time.

 On 29 June 2020, Horsburgh missed the rest of the season with a Lisfranc foot injury sustained during Canberra's loss to Parramatta.
 He finished his second season of NRL playing in 6 matches, starting in all of them.

 2021

 Horsburgh scored his first NRL try against the Sydney Roosters in round 12 of the 2021 NRL season.
-On 10 August 2021, Horsburgh signed a two-week loan deal to join bottom placed Canterbury-Bankstown to help their injury and suspension crisis.
+On 10 August 2021, Horsburgh signed a two-week loan deal to join bottom placed Canterbury Bulldogs to help their injury and suspension crisis.

 Horsburgh made his club debut for Canterbury in round 22 against the New Zealand Warriors which ended in a 24-10 defeat.